We take your privacy very seriously. We are not in the business of selling or monetizing your data in any way.

-The Feed Hawk web service maintains log files of recent incoming requests.
-Feed Hawk interacts with this web service exclusively via HTTPS.
+Feed Hawk does not report analytics information of any kind to the Feed Hawk Web Service.
 Feed Hawk uses public key pinning to validate the authenticity of this web service.

 We are a United States company.
 When legally required to do so, we will provide information to government authorities.
-Beyond that, we will never share your data.
-We make a point of minimizing the amount of customer information we have.
+Beyond that, we will never share customer data.
+We make a point of minimizing the customer information we have.

 Future versions of Feed Hawk may require an update to this policy.
 Any changes will be noted on the Golden Hill Software blog.